yholkamp/jadmin/README.md

 # Configuration and customization

-Customizing the templates used by JAdmin is possible as well, all templates that may be overwritten are in the `src/main/resources/jadmin` folder.
-To overwrite or customize a template, create an `src/main/resources/jadmin` folder in your own application and create a copy of the file you would like to customize.
+Customizing the templates and translation files used by JAdmin is done by placing customized versions of the files in the `src/main/resources/jadmin/templates` and `src/main/resources/jadmin/i18n` folder of your own project.
-JAdmin will now load the copy of the file provided by your application.
+When a template (or translation file) is loaded, JAdmin will first look in these directories before falling back on the `/net/nextpulse/jadmin` directory.

 For details on the available template syntax, take a look at [Freemarker](http://freemarker.org/docs/index.html), the template engine used by JAdmin.

-To overwrite any translation strings, table or column names and more, copy the `en.properties` to the `resources/jadmin/i18n` directory in your own project and edit the file to your liking.

 # Roadmap